Gaussian polytopes: a cumulant-based approach: Introduction and main results

 \medbreak

 Let us briefly outline the structure and the content of this paper.
 In Section \ref{subsec:MainResults} we present our main findings for the volume and the face numbers of Gaussian polytopes.
 Some preliminaries, especially the scaling transformation from \cite{CalkaYukich} as well as the measure-valued versions of our functionals are described in Section \ref{sec:Preliminaries}.
 We also introduce there a cluster measure representation of their cumulant measures, that will turn out to be crucial for later purposes.
 The main results for the empirical measures are stated in Section \ref{sec:MainResultsEmpirical}, while their proofs as well as the proofs of the results in Section 1.2 are the content of Section \ref{sec:ProofMain}.
-They make use of two auxiliary estimates.
+Their proofs are based on two auxiliary estimates.
 The first one is a moment bound that we provide in Section \ref{sec:MomentEstimates}, while the final Section \ref{sec:CumulantProof} contains the proof of the second ingredient, a cumulant bound, which is the main technical device we develop and apply in our text.